chrismeserole/lark/_site/readme.md

 	git clone https://github.com/chrismeserole/lark.git; cd lark
 	python lark.py
-	cd _site; python -m SimpleHTTPServer; cd ..
+	python preview.py

 If you open localhost:8000 in your browser, you should now see a skeleton site.

-In the future I may release Lark as a python module, but for now this works fine.
+In the future I may release Lark as a python package, but for now this works fine.

 ### How Lark Works